 |Company||Annual Cost of Full Coverage||Annual Cost of Minimum Coverage|

 Cheapest Full Coverage Car Insurance

 To find the best cheap full coverage car insurance, you should get multiple quotes from different insurers in order to identify the lowest rate for the coverage you need.
 Premiums vary based on several factors, including your state and driving record.
-But in general, the companies listed below offer the best cheap full coverage auto insurance.
+But in general, the companies listed above offer the best cheap full coverage auto insurance.

 3 Tips For Buying Full Coverage Car Insurance

 When you’re shopping for full coverage car insurance, comparing quotes from multiple insurers before purchasing a policy is the key to finding the best deal.
 Even after you have coverage, it’s a good idea to comparison-shop every 6-12 months and consider switching insurers if you find a better price elsewhere.